 There is also an expansive network of metro busses that take you just about everywhere you can imagine within the city and its nearby neighborhoods.
-To use the metro and the busses you need to buy a metro card, which can be bought for $2 and refilled from a bilingual machine in any metro station.
+To use the metro and the buses you need to buy a metro card.
+You can buy one at a metro station for $2.

 Each trip on the bus or metro costs $.35, which is extremely affordable!
 Keep in mind you can’t travel on public transportation without a metro card, as they do not accept cash.

 If you don’t like using public transportation or need to get somewhere that isn’t conveniently reached by bus or subway, your best bet is Uber.
 Uber works wonderfully in Panama City, and the prices are pretty affordable; you can go just about anywhere for $2-5.
 Like always, as long as you make sure you’re getting in the right car, Uber is perfectly safe, too!

 Also, there are shareable electronic scooters here, which are especially handy for getting around Casco Antiguo.

 Panama City is extremely safe, especially by Latin American standards.
 Like any place, there are areas that you shouldn’t visit, and flashing your wealth and shiny watches around isn’t ever a wise choice.
 All in all, if you use some common sense, it is unlikely that anything will happen to you – even at night.

 Panama is extremely safe, especially for Latin American standards.